frankfeder/pyber-analysis/README.md

 ![](./Resources/typeSummaries.png)

 ### Differences in Total Rides and Drivers
 Looking at the difference in the first two columns (Total Rides, Total Drivers) we can immediately see that our three regions represent very different amounts of our total logged rides.
 Urban rides make up a large majority of all rides (over 68%!) while rural rides only make up about about 5% of app uses.
 The total drivers statistics are similarly skewed towards the urban region, with 80% of all drivers being in Urban regions.
-You might think: "that makes sense, there's a bigger demand for rides in the city, so the supply of drivers will scale accordingly" - but the data tells a more complex story.

 ### Differences in the ratio of Rides to Drivers
 In urban areas, there are more drivers than total rides - this suggests that many of our registered drivers did not drive for any of the rides within the data's timeframe (the first few months of 2019).
 Let's compare that to the ratio of rides and drivers for the rural and suburban regions: less drivers than total rides means that at least one (likely, many) of our rural and suburban drivers performed multiple rides within the logged data.